HIV, an enveloped positive-strand RNA virus in the Retroviridae family.

 HIV TESTING REQUIREMENTS FOR US TRAVELERS ENTERING FOREIGN COUNTRIES

-International travelers should be advised that some countries screen incoming travelers for HIV infection and may deny entry to people with AIDS or evidence of HIV infection.
-These countries usually screen only people planning extended visits, such as for work or study.
+International travelers should be advised that some countries screen incoming travelers (usually those with an extended stay) for HIV infection, and may deny entry to people with AIDS or evidence of HIV infection.
 People intending to visit a country for an extended stay should review that country’s policies and requirements.
 This information is usually available from the consular officials of the individual nations.
-Information about entry and exit requirements compiled by the Department of State can be found by country at http://travel.state.gov/content/passports/en/country.html.
+Information about entry and exit requirements compiled by the Department of State is found by country at http://travel.state.gov/content/passports/en/country.html.